mikeball/ticket/README.md

 (ticket/get-text my-key my-ticket)
 => "123"

-;; If the ticket value is an Integer, easily retrieve that as well.
+;; If the ticket value is an integer, easily retrieve the numeric value.
-(ticket/get-text my-key my-ticket)
+(ticket/get-id my-key my-ticket)
 => 123